 Multiple victims reported in S.F.
 Mission District Friday-night shooting

-SAN FRANCISCO -- Multiple victims have been injured by gunfire in San Francisco's Mission District Friday night.
+SAN FRANCISCO -- Several people were shot Friday night in San Francisco's Mission District, police said.

-San Francisco police said they responded to an incident near 24th Street and Treat Avenue shortly after 9 p.m.
-Several people suffering from gunshot wounds were taken to a local hospital but their condition was not known as of 10:30 p.m.
+San Francisco police said they responded to a shooting scene near 24th Street and Treat Avenue shortly after 9 p.m.
+Several people suffering from gunshot wounds were taken to a local hospital but their condition was not known as of 11 p.m.

 Authorities advise people to avoid the area as the investigation continues.